-According to the world health organisation (WHO), the approximate worldwide incidence is approximately 1 in 700-1,000 ref live births.
+According to the world health organization (WHO), the approximate worldwide incidence is approximately 1 in 700-1,000 ref live births.
 The individual risk is strongly dependent on maternal risk, and therefore incidence varies with regional and temporal variation in maternal age distribution and the implementation of antenatal screening.

-Diagnosis is often made antenatally and this must occur in conjunction with genetic counselling, which should begin prior to the testing.
+Diagnosis is often made antenatally and this must occur in conjunction with genetic counseling, which should begin prior to the testing.